-If you’re wondering about reasons for dying grass and how to revive a dead lawn, there are numerous possible causes and no easy answers.
-The first step to brown lawn care is figuring out why it happens in most cases.
+Wondering about reasons for dying grass and how to revive a dead lawn?
+There are a number of possible causes and no easy answers.
+The first step to brown lawn care is figuring out why it happens.

 Reasons for Dying Grass